-- (1) During 2020, we collected and analyzed 32 samples for lead and copper.
-The action levels for both lead and copper were not exceeded at any site tested.
+- (i) During 2020, we collected and analyzed 30 samples for lead and copper.
+The action levels for lead had 1 sample that exceeded the MCL at 1 site.
+The action levels for copper was not exceeded at any site tested.
 The values reported for lead and copper represent the 90th percentile.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-In our sampling program, the 90th percentile value is the 4th highest result.

-(2) No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (3) Perchlorate is an unregulated contaminant.
-However, the State Health Dept. has established an action level of 18 ug/l. - (4) MCL is for combined Radium 226 and Radium 228. - (5) 1,4-Dioxane -The New York State (NYS) has established an MCL for 1,4 dioxane is 1.0 part per billion(ppb) effective August 26, 2020. - (6) It is used as a solvent for cellulose formulations, resins, oils, waxes and other organic substances.
-It is also used in wood pulping, textile processing, degreasing, in lacquers, paints, varnishes, and stains; and in paint and varnish removers. - (7) The US Environmental Protection Agency (EPA) has established a life time health advisory level (HAL) of 70 parts per trillion (ppt) for PFOA and PFOS combined.
-The New York State (NYS) established a maximum contaminant level (MCL) at 10 ppt for PFOA and 10 ppt for PFOS effective August 2020. - (8) PFOA has been used to make carpets, leathers, textiles, fabrics for furniture, paper packaging, and other materials that are resistant to water, grease, or stains.
+In our sampling program, the 90th percentile value is the 4th highest result. - (2) No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (3) If iron and manganese are present, the total concentration of both should not exceed 500 ug/l.
+Higher levels may be allowed by the State when justified by the supplier of water. - (4) Perchlorate is an unregulated contaminant.
+However, the State Health Dept. has established an action level of 18 ug/l. - (5) MCL is for combined Radium 226 and Radium 228. - (6) 1,4-Dioxane -The New York State (NYS) has established an MCL for 1,4 dioxane is 1.0 part per billion(ppb) effective August 26, 2020. - (7) It is used as a solvent for cellulose formulations, resins, oils, waxes and other organic substances.
+It is also used in wood pulping, textile processing, degreasing, in lacquers, paints, varnishes, and stains; and in paint and varnish removers. - (8) The US Environmental Protection Agency (EPA) has established a life time health advisory level (HAL) of 70 parts per trillion (ppt) for PFOA and PFOS combined.
+The New York State (NYS) established a maximum contaminant level (MCL) at 10 ppt for PFOA and 10 ppt for PFOS effective August 2020. - (9) PFOA has been used to make carpets, leathers, textiles, fabrics for furniture, paper packaging, and other materials that are resistant to water, grease, or stains.
 It is also used in firefighting foams at airfields.
-Many of these uses have been phased out by its primary U.S. manufacturer; however, there are still some ongoing uses. - (9) As per Nassau County Department of Health guidelines.
+Many of these uses have been phased out by its primary U.S. manufacturer; however, there are still some ongoing uses.
+(10) As per Nassau County Department of Health guidelines.

-City of Glen Cove Water Department 9 Glen Street Glen Cove, New York 11542-2798 (516) 676-2238 Bulk Rate Carrier Presort U.S. Postage PAID Glen Cove, NY Permit No. 56
+City of Glen Cove Water Department 9 Glen Street Glen Cove, New York 11542-2798 (516) 676-2238

+Bulk Rate Carrier Presort U.S. Postage PAID Glen Cove, NY Permit No. 56